otokunaga2/otokunaga2/README.md

 Hi there!
-I'm an engineer/researcher who is passionate about learning of technology and its practice.
+I'm an engineer/researcher who is passionate about learning of technology and contribute to society.

 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=otokunaga2&layout=compact)